arcusmaximus/SottrModTools/Documentation.md

 ### Skeletons

 SOTTR skeletons contain quite a few bones that aren't used for deforming the model.
-The Blender addon moves these bones to the second layer in the armature to reduce clutter.
+To reduce clutter, the addon hides these bones by either moving them to the second bone layer (Blender 3.6) or into a hidden bone collection (Blender 4.0).

 When working on outfits, you'll notice something else, too: each outfit is split into multiple pieces — head, hair, torso, and legs — where each piece has its own .drm file, its own model, and its own skeleton.
 But the same spine bone